CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 The first signs were simple black and yellow triangles.
 But in 1954, a contest led to a rebrand, and local artist Rex May designed the now-iconic seagull logo.
 The bird still graces poles all over the city—but fair warning: fans love them so much, they tend to disappear.

-Fun Fact: The seagull design is so popular that you can buy official replicas at local shops.
+Fun Fact: The seagull design is so popular you can buy official replicas at local shops—without the felony vibes.

 Where Does the Route Go?

 The route forms a counter-clockwise loop through the city, starting and ending at Civic Center Plaza.
-It winds through over 50 major attractions, from scenic parks to bustling neighborhoods and sweeping viewpoints.
+It winds through over 50 major attractions, from parks and neighborhoods to classic viewpoints and waterfront scenes.

 Civic Center Plaza